OlenaTokova/CondaQuickBuilder/CondaQuickBuilder_Workflow_and_Functions_API_Model_dev_spec.md

 Defines "function flow" matching the workflow defined as detailed steps.

 Created On: 2024.02.21 2206h
+(this markdown file replaced the YAML file with the same name.)

 TODO: Prompt Sequence: refine steps below to prepare them for Copilot or ChatGPT prompts.